 Millions of people start new blogs every month but not many of them achieve success.

 And while some elements of blogging can be complicated, the overall strategy is not that hard.
 If you look at almost any successful blog you’ll notice the same few elements.
+The first and foremost is to choose the best blogging platform.

 The trick is to work consistently and cleverly on those elements while not getting distracted.